dmeese/Obsidian-Apps/README.md

 You must have the "Local REST API" community plugin installed and enabled in Obsidian.

-### 5. Storing the API Key in 1Password
+### 5. Storing API Keys in 1Password

+This process should be followed for both your Obsidian API Key and your Gemini API Key.
-1. In your 1Password vault, create a new item (e.g., an "API Credential" or "Login").
+1. In your 1Password vault, create a new item for your secret (e.g., an "API Credential" or "Login").
-2. Save your Obsidian Local REST API key in a field within this item.
+2. Save the API key in a field within this item.
-3. Right-click on the secret field and select **Copy Secret Reference**.
+3. Right-click on the secret's field and select **Copy Secret Reference**.
 This will copy a URI that looks like `op://<vault>/<item>/<field>`.

 ### 6. Environment Configuration